ibis-project/ibis/ibis/omniscidb/README.rst

 Issues appointed:

 - `Ibis` `CASE` statement wasn't allowing input and output with different types (https://github.com/ibis-project/ibis/issues/93 )
-- At this time, not all MapD `date parts` are available on `ibis` (https://github.com/ibis-project/ibis/issues/1430 )
+- At this time, not all omniscidb `date parts` are available on `ibis` (https://github.com/ibis-project/ibis/issues/1430 )

 Pull Requests: